Cataract in dogs is a common condition as they age.

 Personally, I use a supplement consisting of:

-- DHA, a polyunsaturated fatty acid belonging to the Omega 3 family which is present in the composition of the eye and helps visual health
+- DHA, a polyunsaturated fatty acid belonging to the Omega 3 family, present in the composition of the eye and helps visual health

 - Lutein is a carotenoid pigment that is found in very strong concentrations in the retina